ivanh0929/ShinshekiPOC1/README.md

 # ShinshekiPOC1
  Proof of concept for Shinsheki.
- .NET 7.0 runtime is necessary for the game to run.
+ The .NET Desktop Development runtime is required for the game to run.